 Hope is an irrational idea when our world is falling apart, but there is one sure way to discover a hope that says tomorrow can be better than today.
-There is one who can promise a future and a hope even when we have messed up and have made bad choices.
+There is one who can promise a future and hope even when we have messed up and have made bad choices.

 Hope is defined as ‘A confident expectation of a bright future!’

 Did you know that the word hope occurs over 150 times in the bible?

 Speaking of Jesus it says: ‘His name is the HOPE of the world.’
 And In his name, the nations will put their hope.

 In the book of Jeremiah it says: ‘For I know the plans I have for you, plans to prosper you and not to harm you, plans to give you a future and a hope.’